software-assignments-fall2021/git-workflow-practice-PengfanZ/README.md

 This is an impressing article.
 It is the first time I heard about Next.js.
 I cannot believe that there is a framework that is much faster and easier to use than React.js.
 Hope oneday I can use it in my project.

 END END END END

+### Yaolin Zhang (yz6813) Comment:

+I found this article very insteresting.
+Even though Next is definitely not as popular as React right now, the article has shown some of real advantages using Next over React.
+I believe as it gets more improvements and flexibility it will become widely adpoted by developers.